 South Dakota's Circuit Courts are the general jurisdiction trial courts for the state.
-South Dakota is divided into seven judicial circuits, and there are forty-one Circuit Court judges who preside over these circuits.
-Judges in South Dakota are elected to eight-year terms, or the Governor may also appoint them.
+This state is divided into seven judicial circuits, and there are forty-one Circuit Court judges who preside over these circuits.
+SD judges are elected to eight-year terms, or the Governor may also appoint them.
 These courts have original jurisdiction over civil and criminal matters.
 They can hear felony cases and civil actions of $10,000 or more.
 They also take on domestic relations cases and can process appeals from Magistrate Courts.
 In each circuit, one presiding judge is chosen by the Chief Justice of the Supreme Court.

 Magistrate Courts in South Dakota are the limited jurisdiction courts for the state.
 They may be presided over by a lay magistrate or a magistrate judge.
 The judges must be licensed attorneys but the lay magistrates need only be high school graduates.
 These courts process very minor criminal cases and simple, low-dollar civil actions.
 They can also perform marriages, issue warrants, hold preliminary hearings, set bail, receive depositions, appoint counsel, hear non-contested small claims cases of less than $12,000 and accept pleas for class 2 misdemeanors.